creativecreature/sturdyc/README.md

 ```

 ## Batch endpoints
-For batchable endpoints, you have to break the ids a part and cache them
+The main challenge with caching batchable endpoints is reducing the number of
-individually.
-If you try to cache the entire batch, you'll quickly run into
+keys.
+To illustrate, let's say that we have 10 000 records, and a endpoint for
-problems.
-To illustrate, let's say that we have 10 000 records, and a endpoint
+fetching them that allows for batches of 20.

-for fetching them that allows for batches up to 20.
-To calculate the number of
+Now, let's calculate the number of cache key combinations if we were to simply
-cache keys we can do this:
+create the key from the query params:

 $$ C(n, k) = \binom{n}{k} = \frac{n!}{k!(n-k)!} $$